-Reworked from Critical Ecosystem Partnership Fund (CEPF) Report May 2007* with inputs from Praveen Bhargav, Wildlife First.
+Reworked from Critical Ecosystem Partnership Fund (CEPF) Report May 2007*.

 Many people are under the impression that India does not have strong wildlife conservation laws.
 On the contrary, we have some of the most stringent legislations to protect wildlife and habitats.
 It is imperative that all conservationists familiarize themselves with these laws, so that they can contribute effectively.
 It is also vital to understand which institutions control land in India before any conservation interventions can be attempted in any landscape.
 The legal status of the land must first be ascertained so that one can engage with the correct authorities or agencies.